 Some online articles/journals require user names and passwords.
 What do I do?

 Some databases have licensing restrictions and require a user name and password.
-Please stop by or call the Information Desk at (336) 278-6599 or Ask Us for more assistance.
-If you are an Elon student, faculty or staff, login to the WebVPN service to access our databases from off-campus.
+Please stop by or call the Library Service Desk at (336) 278-6599 or Ask Us for more assistance.

 Can someone help me with research?